Least trimmed squares regression with missing values and cellwise outliers: Conclusion

 An additional feature is that cellLTS contains an algorithm for robust out-of-sample prediction.
 When presented with a new set of regressor values, it does not automatically assume that all of its entries are well-behaved.
 Instead it investigates whether some of its cells should be flagged and imputed, and it also imputes missing values.

 Simulations indicate that cellLTS outperforms the three existing methods for cellwise robust regression, both in terms of accuracy of the regression coefficients and in terms of prediction performance as measured by mean squared error.
-Finally, the method is illustrated on a substantial real data set that has some rough edges.
-In the main text the data is analyzed with only five regressors, and in the Supplementary Material a longer analysis is performed that takes all 27 regressors into account.
+Finally, the method is illustrated on a substantial real data set.
+In the main text the data is analyzed with only five regressors, and in Section~\ref{supp:uscancer} of the Supplementary Material an analysis is performed that takes all 27 regressors into account.

-\textbf{Software availability.} The \textsf{R} code and an example script reproducing the data analysis are at \url{https://wis.kuleuven.be/statdatascience/code/cellreg_code_script.zip}.
+\textbf{Software availability.} The \textsf{R} code and an example script reproducing the data analysis are at \url{https://wis.kuleuven.be/statdatascience/code/cellreg_code_script.zip}\,.